BMW i3 33 kWh charging cable

 Collection: BMW i3 33 kWh charging cable

-Portable charging for the BMW i3 33 kWh
+Choosing the correct charging cable for the BMW i3 33 kWh / 42 kWh

 Built for long-term reliability